sophcheng/MALDI-Match/README.md

 > Work in progress!!

-Brute force approach to ordering a set of MALDI images by protein name, based on their respective m/z values.
+Brute force approach to ordering a set of MALDI images by metabolite name, based on their respective m/z values.

 Compiles ordered images into a PDF.